CSchoel/arbitrary-but-fixed/_drafts/headless-swing-gradle.md

 Right!
 There is the [X virtual framebuffer (Xvfb)](https://linux.die.net/man/1/xvfb), which holds an image buffer in memory that behaves like an X server display but does not require an actual display device.

-Xvfb comes with a simple tool `xvfb-run`, which runs a single command with such a Xvfb server and closes the server right after the command exits.
+Xvfb comes with a simple tool `xvfb-run`, which runs a single command with such an Xvfb server and closes the server right after the command exits.
 The solution for my GitHub workflow was therefore simply to install the `xvfb` package using `apt install xvfb` and then exchanging `./gradlew build` with `xvfb-run ./gradlew build`.
 Works like a charm. 🎉